Kright/ScalaGameMath/README.md

 For example, BodySystem allocates a lot of temporary objects.
 So this class could be used as example or as reference implementation for bug-fixing.
-Maybe for some specific case with a lot of objects you will need your own implementation.
+Maybe for some specific case with a lot of objects, you will need your own implementation.

 ### PGA

 I'm inspired by https://bivector.net/PGADYN.html
-I rewrote physics equations in PGA, looks like PGA is a better way for describing physics.
+I rewrote physics equations in PGA, it looks like PGA is a better way of describing physics.

 ### Tests